-What Are My Legal Options for Nursing Home Abuse?
+How Can I Get Legal Help for Nursing Home Abuse?

 Nursing home lawsuits may help families by:

 - Awarding financial compensation to pay for medical treatments and other expenses

 - Holding the abusers (such as nursing home staff) accountable for their actions

-- Sending a clear message: Nursing home abuse is intolerable
+- Sending a clear message: nursing home abuse is unacceptable

-Other than a lawsuit, you can also file a report with local authorities, such as the police department or the Adult Protective Services in your area.
+You can also get nursing home abuse legal help from local authorities, such as the police department or the Adult Protective Services (APS).
 These agencies can catch abusers and bring them to justice.